 One would hope.

-On the day it happened, the shooting was covered on the evening news broadcasts of all three major networks, but the coverage was scant, and uniformly featured characterizations of the FRC that veered from inappropriate innocuity to proactively misleading.
+On the day of the attack, the shooting was covered on the evening news broadcasts of all three major networks but the coverage was scant, and uniformly featured characterizations of the FRC that veered from inappropriate innocuity to proactively misleading.
 NBC Nightly News identified the FRC only as a "conservative lobbying group."
 The CBS Evening News noted only that the FRC was "a conservative Christian lobbying group."
-ABC's World News Tonight, which had the most detailed coverage, described the FRC as "a powerful conservative group", as "a powerful conservative organization", as "one of the nation's best known conservative groups on family issues", and as an organization that "promotes conservative Christian values on issues like abortion and gay rights."
-And, just for good measure, ABC reporter Pierre Thomas threw in this...
+ABC's World News Tonight, which had the most detailed coverage, described the FRC as "a powerful conservative group", as "a powerful conservative organization", as "one of the nation's best known conservative groups on family issues" and as an organization that "promotes conservative Christian values on issues like abortion and gay rights."
+And just for good measure, ABC reporter Pierre Thomas threw in this...

 Also absent is any mention of the fact that Chick Fil-A helps bankroll the FRC.